-1.3.1 Basic Architecture
+1.4.1 Basic Architecture

-The basic architecture of the Advanced Authentication is simple and requires only one Advanced Authentication Server.
-You can use it for testing and proof of concepts.
+The basic architecture of Advanced Authentication is a simple configuration that requires only one Advanced Authentication server.

-Advanced Authentication Server is connected to a Directory that can be an Active Directory Domain Services, NetlQ eDirectory, Active Directory Lightweight Directory Service or other compliant LDAP directories.
-An Event Endpoint can be Windows, Linux or Mac OS X machine, NetlQ Access Manager, NetlQ CloudAccess, or RADIUS Client to authenticate through the RADIUS Server that is built-in the Advanced Authentication Server.
+An Advanced Authentication server is connected to a directory such as Active Directory Domain Services, NetIQ eDirectory, Active Directory Lightweight Directory Service or other compliant LDAP directories.
+An Event Endpoint can be Windows, Linux or Mac OS X machine, NetIQ Access Manager, NetIQ CloudAccess, or RADIUS Client to authenticate through the RADIUS Server that is built-in the Advanced Authentication Server.
 For a complete list of supported events, see Configuring Events.

-1.3.2 Enterprise Architecture
+1.4.2 Enterprise Level Architecture

-The Enterprise architecture of the Advanced Authentication contains sites that can be created for different geographical locations.
-For example, the following illustration displays two Advanced Authentication sites.
-Site A is the first site created for headquarters in New York.
-Site A's first Advanced Authentication Server contains the Global Master and Registrar roles.
+In the enterprise level architecture of Advanced Authentication, you can create several sites for different geographical locations.

+For example, the Figure 1-1 on page 15 displays two Advanced Authentication sites, Site A and Site B.

+• Site A: The first site that is created for headquarters in New York.
+The first Advanced Authentication server of site A contains the Global Master and Registrar roles.
 This server contains a master database and it can be used to register new sites and servers.